verbiscms/verbis/docs/api/api.md

 ### Templates

-The `/templates` endpoint is used to retrieve the theme's `config.yml` file within the theme directory.
-This can be particularly useful for establishing what resources the current theme has, and general information about the currently activated theme including a title, description and theme version.
+The `/templates` endpoint is used to retrieve the theme's all page templates for the currently activated theme that reside in the templates' folder set in the `config.yml`.

+- `key`: represents the page template file name.
+- `name`: is a friendly name for the page template.

 **Example Response:**

-`GET` to `/api/{version}/templates`
+👉 `GET` to `/api/{version}/templates`

 ```json
 {